wptrainingteam/learn-wp-content/blog-posts/converting-shortcodes-to-blocks.md

 },
 ```

-My next step was to replace any classes with `className`, and create any variables I needed.
-I'd have to somehow pass the variables like the `episode_id` and `player_mode` to the block, which I figured I could do using the `props` object passed to the edit or save functions.
+My next step was to replace any HTML attributes with DOM properties (for example changing `class="castos-player"` `className={castos-player}`), and convert any PHP variables into JavaScript ones.
+I'd have to somehow pass the variables like the `episode_id` and `player_mode` to the block, which I figured I could do using the `props` object passed to the `edit` or `save` functions.

 ```js
 edit: (props) => {